cloudcreativity/ddd-modules/docs/guide/concepts/encapsulation.md

 }
 ```

-This is the _only_ interface that is exposed to the _outside world_ - i.e. the framework layer.
-It ensures the bounded
+This is the _only_ interface that is exposed to the _outside world_ - i.e. the presentation and delivery layer.
+It
-context is fully encapsulated, because it only defines the interfaces required to dispatch domain-centric messages.
+ensures the bounded context is fully encapsulated, because it only defines the interfaces required to dispatch
-Everything else - domain entities containing business logic, infrastructure to respond and process messages, etc - is
+domain-centric messages.
+Everything else - domain entities containing business logic, infrastructure to respond and
-encapsulated within the bounded context behind this application interface.
+process messages, etc - is encapsulated within the bounded context behind this application interface.

 :::tip
 In the above interface, it is important to note that there is a specific interface for the event management's command,